-Auto collision kills 4 Greek rescue workers dispatched to flood-stricken Libya, health minister says
+Road collision kills 4 Greek rescue workers dispatched to flood-stricken Libya, health minister says

-CAIRO (AP) — Four Greek rescue workers dispatched to Libya following devastating flooding in the eastern city of Derna were killed in an automobile collision on Sunday, Libya’s health minister said.
+CAIRO (AP) — Four Greek rescue workers dispatched to Libya following devastating flooding in the eastern city of Derna were killed in a road collision Sunday, Libya’s health minister said.

 Some 11,300 people died when two dams collapsed during Mediterranean storm Daniel last week sending a wall of water gushing through the city, according to the Red Crescent aid group.
-A further 10,000 people are missing, presumed dead.
-Rescue workers from Greece, Turkey, Egypt and other countries have since flocked to the decimated port city to offer help.
+A further 10,000 people are missing, and presumed dead.

+Rescue workers from Greece, Turkey, Egypt and other countries have flocked to the decimated port city to offer help.

-On Sunday, a bus carrying 19 Greek rescue workers collided with an oncoming vehicle carrying five Libyan nationals on the road between the cities of Benghazi and Derna, said health minister Othman Abduljaleel in a press conference.
+On Sunday, a bus carrying 19 Greek rescue workers collided with a vehicle carrying five Libyan nationals on the road between the cities of Benghazi and Derna, health minister Othman Abduljaleel said at a news conference.
 Three Libyans in the oncoming vehicle were also killed.

 Seven of the surviving Greek rescue workers were in critical condition, the minister said.

-In a parallel statement, the Greek Foreign Ministry acknowledged the crash but said all its nationals “only suffered minor injuries” and were being treated at nearby hospitals.
+In a parallel statement, the Greek Foreign Ministry acknowledged the crash but said only three of its nationals had died while two others were missing.
 The Associated Press was not immediately able to reconcile the conflicting reports.

 The disaster has brought some rare unity to oil-rich Libya, which has been divided between rival governments in the country’s east and west that are backed by various militia forces and international patrons.
 Residents from the nearby cities of Benghazi and Tobruk have offered to put up the displaced, while volunteers have helped hunt for survivors buried beneath the rubble.